 Categories include composers, lyricists, painters, sculptors, craftsmen, writers, and photographers who engage in creative activities or instructors of creative arts.

 If you can demonstrate achievements and a stable income from any of these areas and would be working in this area you can try the application.
-If you do have any history of working in Japan previously, this would also help with the application.
+If you have any previous history of working in Japan, this would also help with the application.
 Information on how to apply can be found on Japan Visa.

-Having remote worked in Tokyo myself, aside from the high cost of living, it’s a dream place to work with great wifi and so much to see and do when you’re not working.
-The opportunities for travel are truly endless.
+Having remote worked in Tokyo myself, aside from the high cost of living, I know it’s a dream place to work with great wifi and so much to see and do when you’re not working.
+The travel opportunities are truly endless.

-Hopefully, in the near future with the ever-changing environment, there will be far more remote work Asia visas available in the future.
+Hopefully, in the near future with the ever-changing environment, there will be far more remote work Asia visas available.